Teyras/ConfigMapper/doc/design.md

-There are two main approaches to working with configuration files - either the user edits the file directly, or the program features an interface that allows setting preferences in a more comfortable way.
+There are two main approaches to working with configuration files - either the user edits the file directly, or the program features an interface that allows setting preferences in a more comfortable way and also manages reading and saving it.

 The first approach only requires the library to read the configuration file.
 Writing functionality is however required by the second approach.
 It is